 Yours truly is turning 30 on Saturday, and I’m feeling reflective about my youth.
 I’ve been thinking lately what I would tell my 20-year-old self about money if I could go back in time.
-Even better, I thought about the advice I would give 20 year olds today about finance.
+Even better, I thought about the advice I would give to any 20-year-old about what you need to know about money in your 20’s.

 I had a lot to say.